 artwork based on the Shoalhaven River is absolutely

 unique.
 In 1979 the

 ABC TV and BBC TV co-produced the television documentary film, built on Arthur

 relationship with the Shoalhaven River landscape.
 The Shoalhaven

 River was the constant source of inspiration for BOYD's work.

 Arthur BOYD has given his beloved home located on the Shoalhaven River

 Bundanon to Australian people.

-with the Necklace is much more gentle and tender than other
+with the Necklace is much more tender than other

-works from the original Bride series, such as
+BOYD works from his earlier BRIDE series, such as

 Necklace symbolize precious Jewels,